|

 Be wise and generous at the same time.
 Let’s check out a few of the industry standards.

-Each of these industries has different standards but one thing can’t be re-emphasized enough: tipping is an indicator of the quality of service received.
+Each of these industries has different standards but one thing can’t be re-emphasized enough: it is an indicator of the quality of service received.

 If you don’t feel like you got great service, feel free to do less.
 If you had excellent service, feel free to do more.